oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 #### Override template names

-The operator requires a different file name format for override templates than WebLogic's built-in situational configuration feature.
-It converts the names to the format required by situational configuration when it moves the templates to the domain home `optconfig` directory.
+The operator requires a different file name format for override templates than WebLogic's built-in configuration overrides feature.
+It converts the names to the format required by the configuration overrides feature when it moves the templates to the domain home `optconfig` directory.
 The following table describes the format:

 | Original Configuration |  Required Override Name |
 | --------------- |  ---------------------  |